kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

    link <https://www.npmjs.com/package/tm-onoff>`__ for more information)

-Now, we can start to debvelop with node in our working directory
+Now, we can start to develop with node in our working directory

 Connecting the hardware
 ~~~~~~~~~~~~~~~~~~~~~~~